construtech-team/csv-object/README.md

 ## About
-The *csv-object package* is a csv file reader which use the header (file's first line) as template for building complex objects structure.
+The *csv-object package* is a csv file reader which use the header (file's first line) as template for building complex objects structures.